Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 # 26/10/24
 - Finished coding parsing of redirections.
 Now debugging.
 Need to rewrite initializations of redir_list and redir_node first to compile and stop segfaults.

+# 30/10/24
+- Started working on orchestration of redirections parsing in ft_parse (parse_main.c).